srnirmal/learning-library/data-management-library/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

 To obtain the fullest capabilities of Oracle Autonomous Health Framework, install it as **root**.

 Oracle Autonomous Health Framework maintains Access Control Lists (ACLs) to determine which users are allowed access.
-By default, the **GRID_HOME** owner and **ORACLE_HOME** owners have access to their respective diagnostics.
+By default, the **Grid home** owner and **Oracle home** owners have access to their respective diagnostics.
 No other users can perform diagnostic collections.

 If Oracle Autonomous Health Framework is already installed, then reinstalling performs an upgrade to the existing location.